Harry Hill Bandholtz

 Harry Hill Bandholtz (December 18, 1864 – May 7, 1925) was a United States Army career officer who served for more than a decade in the Philippines.
-He was a major general during World War I, and the US representative of the Inter-Allied Military Mission in Hungary in 1919.
+He was a major general during World War I, and the U.S. representative of the Inter-Allied Military Mission in Hungary in 1919.

 Early life

 Bandholtz was born in Constantine, Michigan, on December 18, 1864.
 He was the youngest of two children.
 His father, Christian Johan Bandholtz, was an emigrant from Schleswig-Holstein and earned his living as a harness maker.
 Elizabeth Hill, his mother, was a milliner.

 Bandholtz attended local schools and graduated from high school in 1881.
 He first worked locally as a billing clerk, and later found work in Chicago as a bookkeeper for a mercantile exchange company.
 In Illinois, Bandholtz enlisted in the National Guard of the United States.
 Also while in Chicago, he met May Cleveland, whom he would marry in 1890.
 They had a son together, Cleveland Hill Bandholtz.